Republicans who won't be coming back to Congress after 2018 midterm elections

 “Representing you has been the privilege of a lifetime,” Issa, 64, said in a statement earlier this week.

 But Issa could come back to Congress, after all.
 He is reportedly considering running for Rep. Duncan Hunter’s seat, should he end up resigning his own seat.
+Hunter, however, has said that he is "100% running for reelection."

 Multiple Republican lawmakers have already announced that they will not return to Washington after 2018.
 In general, fall retirement announcements are nothing new.
 On average, 22 House members retire each cycle, Roll Call reported.